pachyderm/pachyderm/doc/docs/master/enterprise/overview.md

 ### Tooling

-Pachyderm CE comes with an indispensable complementary tool when designing and debugging pipelines: **Pachyderm Console**, a full Web UI for visualizing pipelines and exploring data.
+Pachyderm CE comes with an indispensable complementary tool when designing and debugging pipelines: **Pachyderm Console**; a full Web UI for visualizing pipelines and exploring data.

-While Console is now part of Pachyderm Community Edition, enabling Enterprise allows you to benefit from the full Authentication and Role-Based Access Control capabilities, restricting the access to specific resources to authorized users only.
+While Console is now part of Pachyderm Community Edition, enabling Enterprise allows you to benefit from the full Authentication and Role-Based Access Control capabilities by restricting the access to specific resources to authorized users only.
 Unauthorized users will not be able to visualize the content of given clusters, repo, and pipelines.